 - Why is my Chromebook not connecting to WiFi?

 Connectivity problems with Chromebook can have several causes.
-If it’s not on the side of the Internet provider, you should check if your WiFi is on, or just restart both your device and the router, to exclude any setback that might have occurred during power-up.
+If there is no problem with the hosting service of your ISP, check if your WiFi is on, and restart both your device and your router.